 A ritual whose reward is the removal of all sins, allowing a person to reset, to begin again, often has men and women the world over reaching out to their families, friends, even their enemies, seeking their forgiveness for an injustice that they may have endured.

-To this end is the case of Dr Asad, who is travelling on Hajj with his sister, where he writes,
+To this end is the case of Dr. Asad, who is traveling on Hajj with his sister, where he writes,

 “Most of us have known each other for a very long time, and during that time a lot of things may have been said or done.
-Before I leave, I just wanted to take a moment to apologise to absolutely nobody!!
-We may have had our differences, but I want you to know it was 100% your fault!! 😜”
+Before I leave, I just wanted to take a moment to apologize to absolutely nobody!!
+We may have had our differences, but I want you to know it was 100% your fault!! ?”

 “Juma prayers on the streets of Makkah.
 Boiling at 41 degrees!